 Through our analysis we gathered information about Cybersecurity Engineers around the globe, here are some of the most relevant insights we drew:

 The job of a Cybersecurity Engineer involves a diverse set of skills, ranging from Networks security and Vulnerability assessment to Systems engineering and Penetration testing.
-Cybersecurity Engineers also have to learn various programming languages, most commonly C and Java.
+Cybersecurity Engineers must also learn various programming languages, most commonly C and Java.

 - Information Security: It is the practice of preventing unauthorized access, use, disclosure, disruption, modification, inspection, recording or destruction of information.
 This information or data may take any electronic or physical form.
 Cybersecurity Engineers have to maintain a high level of security of their organization's information and are responsible for preventing any malicious use of it.